ziweiWWANG/SHEF/READMe.md

 In this case, you can find all tools in /usr/share/prophesee_driver/samples or /usr/share/metavision/sdk/driver/samples, depending on what version you are using.

 e.g.

-To convert RAW files to CD and EM dat files :
+To convert RAW files to CD and EM dat files:

 ./metavision_raw_to_dat -i YOUR_RAW.raw --cd --em

 To synchronise the two cameras by using log_trigger.dat: